dendonpaul/simple-student/README.md

 All the edit buttons including the clicked one will be disabled when clicking on edit button.

+Using MVC Architecture.

-You will learn about using PHP and MySQLi connection to Create, Delete and Update data to Database.
+You will learn about using PHP and MySQLi/PDO connection to Create, Delete and Update data to Database.